Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 This section provides two examples of the *Kurento* platform.
-Both examples implement a *MediaPipeline* composed by a *PlayerEndPoint* connected to a *Filter* and generating a media flow through an *HttpEndpoint*.
+Both examples implement a *MediaPipeline* composed by a *PlayerEndpoint* connected to a *Filter* and generating a media flow through an *HttpEndpoint*.
 The main difference between these two example is the filter.
 The first example uses the *JackVaderFilter*.
 This filter is an example of augmented reality element, since it recognizes faces in